sconocap/nano01_course02_classify_pet_images/README.md

 # Classify Pet Images

-Hello!
+Hello Tutor!
 Thank you for taking the time to review this capstone project.
 I appreciate your feedback and guidance.

 ## About This Project

-This project implements a pet image classification system using deep learning models.
+This projects is my section 8 project of course 02 *Introduction to Python for AI programmers*, which is part of the nanodegree *AI Programming with Python*.

+## Notes about my implementation of the project

 Coming from a TypeScript background, I used this project to explore two concepts that are important to me:

 1. **Test-Driven Development (TDD)**: I've included basic tests in this project to practice writing tests alongside the implementation.
 While the test coverage is modest, it represents my first steps in applying TDD principles in python.